Table of Contents

 What are some pitfalls of budgeting?

-Budgeting pitfalls that can derail your financial goals include failing to have a budget, not tracking your expenses, forgetting to account for varying monthly expenses, and not building up an emergency fund.
+Some common budgeting pitfalls include failing to have a budget, not tracking your expenses, forgetting to account for varying monthly expenses, and not building up an emergency fund.
+Remember to set realistic goals and plan for one-time expenses.

 What is improper budgeting?

-Improper budgeting can occur if your budget is incomplete, if it’s overly ambitious (not recognizing how much you actually spend, for instance), or if you don’t update it with new sources of income or expenses, you’re not budgeting correctly.
+Improper budgeting can occur if your budget is incomplete, overly ambitious (not recognizing how much you actually spend, for instance), or if you don’t update it with new sources of income or expenses.
+Lack of an emergency fund is another common mistake.

 Why do people fail in budgeting?

-A budget may fail for a variety of reasons, such as trying to achieve too ambitious a goal or too many goals at once; not tracking your expenses; and sticking with a budgeting strategy that doesn’t fit your needs.
-If the latter is the case, try multiple strategies to find the one that suits you best.
+A budget may fail for a variety of reasons, such as trying to achieve goals that are too ambitious or pursuing too many goals at once, not tracking your expenses, or sticking with a budgeting strategy that doesn’t fit your needs.
+If the latter is the case, try different strategies to find the one that suits you best.

 Photo credit: iStock/Prostock-Studio